davekilian/primer/index.md

 </div>
 Welcome to *Primer*!
 Like the title says: In this book, you'll learn how computers work.

-It's (unfortunately) kind of hard to get a straight answer on how computers work!
+It's kind of hard to get a straight answer on how computers work!
 There's a lot of information out there, but to my knowledge, nobody has gone and done the job of picking the important information and organizing it an easy-to-understand way.
 That's my goal with this book.
 Even though we'll be covering some technical concepts, I aim to make this book an easy read for everyone &mdash; non-coders included.
 I hope you enjoy it!

 You can always find the latest version of this book at [https://davekilian.com/primer/](https://davekilian.com/primer).
 Techies: if you find any typos, mistakes or anything that just could have been written better, please don't hesitate to let me know by [filing a GitHub issue against this book](https://github.com/davekilian/primer/issues).
 For minor corrections, feel free to fork [the GitHub repo](https://github.com/davekilian/primer) and submit a pull request with a fix.
 Note that, because of the way this book is published, all content is on the `gh-pages` branch instead of `main` or `master`.

-Ready?
-Then let's get started!
+Here's some information about this book ...

 ## Overview